Does ASA offer professionally trained dogs?

 How do I apply to receive a trained Service Dog, Emotional Support Dog or Therapy Dog?

 Complete our application; the application fee is $40.
-You may pay the application fee by:
+The process for submitting an application is detailed below:

 -